-During early advisor-assisted registration, the fee statement produced by the counselor is taken to College Central (Admin.
-Building) for payment of fees.
-During regular registration, the fee statement is produced in the Technology Center and is taken to the

-College Central area in the Technology Center for payment.
+During early advisor-assisted registration, the fee statement produced by the counselor is taken to the Business Office (Administration Building) for payment of fees.
+During regular registration, the fee statement is produced at the computers in the Technology Center and is taken to the Business Office area in the Technology Center for payment.
 Students using web registration should refer to directions in the computer labs as well as information found in the course schedule.